stephenverderame/cpp_book/src/resources.md

 ### Specifics
 * Concurrency - C++ Concurrency in Action by Anthony Williams
 * Generic Programming - Modern C++ Design by Andrei Alexandrescu

+---

+> "Our passion for learning ... is our tool for survival."
+>
+> \- Carl Sagan